guisopo/avant-folio-plugin/README.md

 + __Texts Custom Post Type:__ simple CPT for texts.

-In the Works Custom Post Type the user can fill the information of each of their works, organizing them by categories.
-Also there is an image gallery where he can add multiple pictures and select the featured one.
+In the Works Custom Post Type the user can fill the information of each of their works, organizing them by **categories**.
+Also there is an **image gallery** where he can add multiple pictures and select the featured one.

 ## Copyright and License
 This version is under the [GPLv2 or later](https://www.gnu.org/licenses/)